marcharper/python-ternary/README.md

 ## Heatmaps

-Ternary can plot heatmaps in two ways.
+Ternary can plot heatmaps in two ways and two styles.
 Given a function, ternary will evaluate the function at the specified number of steps.
+The simplex can be split up into triangles or hexagons (thanks to contributor btweinstein for the hexagonal heatmap functionality).

 For example:

 ```
 def shannon_entropy(p):